dapr/docs/reference/api/bindings_api.md

 ### Binding subscription

-On startup Dapr will invoke the following endpoint on user code to discover binding subscriptions:
+On startup Dapr invokes the following endpoint on user code to discover binding subscriptions:

 #### HTTP Request